CairnsBit/Xamarin.ErrandApp/README.md

 ## Functions

-* A ListView/CollectionView of items using basic CRUD connected to a local SQLite database
+* A ListView/CollectionView of items using CRUD model connected to a local SQLite database
 * Dark/light theme based on your devices setting
 * ...